 The tiny village of Ribcez Laz sits at the southeast corner of the lake.
 The town’s main landmark is a lake front church, St. John the Baptist.

-On a slender finger of a peninsula, encircled by the sparkling Adriatic sea, sits the picturesque and charming town of Piran.
-You'll feel like you've been power beamed to Tuscany.
-It's a little slice of Italy.
+The beautiful town of Piran in Slovenia sits on a slender finger of a peninsula.
+It’s completely encircled by the sparkling Adriatic sea.
+You’ll feel like you’ve been power beamed to Tuscany.
+It’s a little slice of Italy.